 Get Your Certificate

-Contact Justice Lydon & Co
+Contact Justice Lydon & Co For Boston Wedding Officiants

 If you’re ready to get started with married life immediately, let Justice Lydon & Co help you out.
 As the wedding experts, we’ll know just how to help you have the wedding (or non-wedding) of your dreams.
 Our Justice of the Peace’s can help you tie the knot without a ceremony.
-Give us a call today for more information, wedding advice, or immediate assistance with your big day!
+Give us a call today at 857-499-8266 for more information, wedding advice, or immediate assistance with your big day!